Office of Special Education and Rehabilitative Services, Department of Education.

-Purpose of Program: The purpose of the Research Fellowships Program is to build research capacity by providing support to experienced, highly qualified individuals, including those who are individuals with disabilities, to perform research on the rehabilitation of individuals with disabilities.
+Purpose of Program: The purpose of the Research Fellowships Program is to build research capacity by providing support to highly qualified individuals, including those who are individuals with disabilities, to conduct research on the rehabilitation of individuals with disabilities.

-Fellows must conduct original research in an area authorized by section 204 of the Rehabilitation Act of 1973, as amended (the Act).
-Section 204 of the Act authorizes research, demonstration projects, training, and related activities, the purposes of which are to develop methods, procedures, and rehabilitation technology that maximize the full inclusion and integration into society, employment, independent living, family support, and economic and social self-sufficiency of individuals with disabilities, especially individuals with the most significant disabilities, and to improve the effectiveness of services authorized under the Act.
+Fellows must conduct original research in an area authorized by section 204 of the Rehabilitation Act of 1973, as amended.
+Section 204 authorizes research, demonstration projects, training, and related activities, the purposes of which are to develop methods, procedures, and rehabilitation technology that maximize the full inclusion and integration into society, employment, independent living, family support, and economic and social self-sufficiency, of individuals with disabilities, especially individuals with the most significant disabilities, and to improve the effectiveness of services authorized under the Act.

 II.
 Award Information

 Estimated Available Funds: The Administration has requested Start Printed Page 8689$110,000,000 for the NIDRR program for FY 2014, of which we intend to use an estimated $375,000 for Merit Fellowships.
 The actual level of funding, if any, depends on final congressional action.
 However, we are inviting applications to allow enough time to complete the grant process if Congress appropriates funds for this program.

 Contingent upon the availability of funds and the quality of applications, we may make additional awards in FY 2015 from the list of approved but unfunded applicants from this competition.